Acquisition of Citizenship: A Guide for Children Born Outside the U.S.

 • The child’s father (unless deceased) has agreed in writing to provide financial support for the child until the child reaches 18 years of age; and

-• One of the following criteria is met before the child reaches 18 years of age: (A) The child is legitimated under the law of his or her residence or domicile; (B) The father acknowledges in writing and under oath the paternity of the child; or (C) The paternity of the child is established by adjudication of a competent court.
+• One of the following criteria is met before the child reaches 18 years of age: (A) The child is legitimated under the law of their residence or domicile; (B) The father acknowledges in writing and under oath the paternity of the child; or (C) The paternity of the child is established by adjudication of a competent court.

 Additional details and actual law can be reviewed at INA 301 and INA 309.
-For children born before November 14, 1986, the above laws may vary.
+For children born before November 14, 1986, the above rules will vary.

 Again, this article only addresses U.S. citizenship through a parent that was an American citizen before the birth of the child.
 A child may also obtain citizenship through a parent after birth in a different process.